 Metro Health Violence Prevention Division

-The Violence Prevention Division would include three core areas:
+The Violence Prevention Division includes four core areas:

 - Gun Violence Prevention and Intervention